 I understand that these background checks are used for the sole purpose of determining my ability to enter client care areas in order to be able to complete the clinical requirements of the ADN program and I hereby consent to the use of such information as stated in this disclosure consent.
 I also understand if my criminal history, regardless of the criminal classification, prohibits my placement in the clinical setting, I will not be able to complete the nursing program at East Central College.
 I will also notify the Director of any criminal charges/convictions that may occur during the course of study at East Central College School of Nursing.

-Full name (Print):
+Full name (Print): SS#(include all last names you have been known as)

-Maiden/Alias name(s)):
+Maiden/Alias name(s):

 Address:

 Street address city state zip code

 Date of birth: Place of birth

-Signature: Date: :
+Signature: Da ate:

 Witness signature: Date: